-Rosacea, a condition characterized by a sudden redness and warm feeling in the face, may indicate an increased risk for the onset of migraines according to a recent study published in the Journal of the American Academy of Dermatology.
+Rosacea, a condition characterized by a sudden redness and warm feeling in the face, may indicate an increased risk for the onset of migraines, according to a recent study published in the Journal of the American Academy of Dermatology.
 What is the connection between rosacea and migraines?
-Read on to learn more about this link and a natural way to get help for migraines.
+Read on to learn more about this link and a natural way to get help for this condition.

 Migraines are a neurovascular condition.
 Rosacea presents with increased neurovascular activity.
-Thus, it was posited that rosacea might be an indicator of an increased risk of the onset of migraines.
+Thus, rosacea might be an indicator of an increased risk of the onset of migraines.
 Researchers discovered that the risk of migraines was 69% higher for patients with rosacea.
 As a result, patients with this condition should be aware of the possibility of the development of further neurological issues.
-Is there a way to stay ahead of migraines?

-If an upper cervical subluxation is found, it can be precisely measured and corrected with gentle and long-lasting adjustments.
-Upper cervical chiropractors specialize in the top two bones of the neck, the exact location where a misalignment can result in migraines.
+Upper cervical chiropractors can precisely measure and correct subluxation with gentle and long-lasting adjustments.
+They specialize in the top two bones of the neck, the exact location where misalignment can result in migraines.
 As a result, many patients with migraines have been helped by a correction that does not involve any of the popping or twisting of the spine that is associated with general chiropractic.
 To learn more, find a local upper cervical chiropractor and schedule an appointment.